-The parties submitted seven suggested comparables for the Board's consideration.
-The Board gives less weight to the appellant's comparables and the board of review's comparable #1 due to their larger dwelling sizes when compared to the subject.
+The parties submitted eight suggested comparables for the Board's consideration.
+The Board gives less weight to the appellant's comparables #1, #3 and #4 and the board of review's comparable #3 due to their larger dwelling sizes and/or older ages when compared to the subject.

-The Board finds the best evidence of assessment equity to be the board of review's comparables #2, #3 and #4 as they are most similar to the subject in location, design, exterior construction, age, dwelling size, and some features, except two of these comparables have unfinished basements, in contrast to the subject, requiring upward adjustments to make them more equivalent to the subject.
-These comparables have improvement assessments ranging from \$88,096 to \$104,590 or from \$17.03 to \$19.25 per square foot of living area.
-The subject's improvement assessment of \$87,612 or \$17.03 per square foot of living area falls below the range established by the best comparables in this record on an overall improvement assessment basis and matches the comparable with the lowest improvement assessment on a per square foot of living area basis.
+The Board finds the best evidence of assessment equity to be the parties' remaining comparables as they are relatively similar to the subject in location, design and/or class, exterior construction, age, and dwelling size with varying similarity in other features.
+These comparables have improvement assessments ranging from \$55,117 to \$76,157 or from \$10.71 to \$14.87 per square foot of living area.
+The subject's improvement assessment of \$64,485 or \$12.54 per square foot of living area falls within the range established by the best comparables in this record.
 After considering adjustments to the comparables for differences from the subject, the Board finds the appellant did not demonstrate with clear and convincing evidence that the subject's improvement was inequitably assessed and a reduction in the subject's improvement assessment based on inequity is not warranted.